zwhbio2017/clipipe/README.md

 ### Use from source

-We have hide the details of each step which write by [Snakemake](https://snakemake.readthedocs.io/en/stable/) and you only need to run one single command.
-However you can use some of the codes if you are familiar with snakemake.
+We have hide the details of each step using [Snakemake](https://snakemake.readthedocs.io/en/stable/) and you only need to run one single command.
+However, you can use some of the codes if you are familiar with snakemake.
 The source code is [here](https://github.com/ShangZhang/clipipe).

 ## Basic Usage
 The basic usage of CLIPipe is: